ealebed/dha/README.md

 # Delete the specified docker image repository from DockerHub.
 ./dha delete --image=airflow --dry-run=false

-# List all image repositories from DockerHub.
+# List all image repositories (and count tags in square brackets) from DockerHub.
 ./dha list

 # Get detailed information about the specified docker image repository on DockerHub.